vault713/wallet713/docs/usage.md

 ##### Sending via https

 wallet713 supports sending transactions to listening wallets via http(s).

-To send 10 grins to https://some.wallet.713.mw:13415:
+To send 10 epics to https://some.wallet.713.mw:13415:
 ```
 wallet713> $ send 10 --to https://some.wallet.713.mw:13415
 ```